burning-river/toronto_cafes_closure/README.md

 <img src="figures/feature_importances.png" width="500" height="300"/>
 </p>

-From the test set, we predict top and worst locations based on closure probabilities in the city as shown in the figure below.
+From the test set, we predict top and worst locations for non-chain and chain cafes based on closure probabilities in the city as shown in the figures below.
 The red spots indicate the worst whereas the green ones the best.

+### Independent cafes
+Best and worst locations for opening independent cafes:
 <p float="left">
 <img src="figures/best_worst_locations_all_cafes.png" width="500" height="300"/>
 <img src="figures/best_locations_zoomed.png" width="500" height="300"/>